withmonumental/docs/src/guides/right_to_be_forgotten.md

 footer: Monumental | Copyright © 2023
 ---
 At Monumental, artwork is the central piece of our ecosystem.
 We believe in freedom of choice, creator and collector decide by themself where and when their artworks can be displayed on the Platform for all to see. <br>
-This section is intending to guide you to understand publishing artwork on Monumental.

 This guide is intending to explain in a comprehensive manner how an user should perform the different actions offered to him during selling and buying processes.